 Daisy Yiyou Wang, Curator of Chinese and East Asian Art

 Joining PEM in 2013, Dr. Wang leads the PEM’s Chinese, Japanese, and Korean art exhibition programs, collection-based installations, research, and acquisitions.
-The upcoming major exhibition The Last Empresses of China she co-curated with Jan Stuart opens at PEM in 2018, shedding new light on the role of empresses in shaping court art and history of the Qing dynasty.
+The upcoming major exhibition Empresses of China's Forbidden City she co-curated with Jan Stuart opens at PEM in 2018, shedding new light on the role of empresses in shaping court art and history of the Qing dynasty.
 It is a partnership between PEM, the Smithsonian’s Freer and Sackler Galleries, and the Palace Museum, Beijing to celebrate the fortieth

 anniversary of U.S.-China diplomatic relations.